 A rare type of cancer that is found in the esophagus is known as esophageal cancer.
-Normally the tumor begins in the moist inner lining known as the mucosa.
-Imaging tests is the initial step for the diagnosis of esophageal cancer to analyze or study the gullet.
+Normally, the tumor begins in the moist inner lining known as the mucosa.
+Imaging tests are the initial step for the diagnosis of esophageal cancer to analyze or study the esophagus.
 A svelte, flexible tube having a camera can be passed down the throat to look into the food pipe.
+Choosing the best esophagus cancer treatment depends on the stage of the cancer.
+There are various types of surgery, like chemotherapy, targeted therapy, immunotherapy, etc.

 Types of Esophagus Cancer

-Develops in the esophageal lining and is mostly confined to the upper parts of esophagus close to the throat.
+- Squamous Cell Carcinoma: Develops in the esophageal lining and is mostly confined to the upper parts of the esophagus close to the throat.

 What Causes Esophagus Cancer?

-Severe irritation and redness of the epithelium is the main risk for an invitation to this condition.
+Severe irritation and redness of the epithelium are the main risk factors for an invitation to this condition.
 This can be due to:

 - Binge drinking or heavy drinking.

-- Smoking is a major cause for this ill-health.
+- Smoking is a major cause of this ill-health.

 - Chronic acid reflux finally leads to Barrett’s esophagus.

-- Age related:- As one ages the risk also increases and especially people who are 60 years and above are more susceptible to this cancer.
+- Age: As one ages the risk also increases, and especially people who are 60 years and above are more susceptible to this cancer.

 Problems in swallowing are the initial symptoms that many people notice.
 Other symptoms include: